shuklabhay/stereo-sample-gan/paper/main.md

 ### Feature Extraction/Encoding

 The training data used is a compilation of 7856 audio samples.
+A simple DCGAN can not learn about the time-series component of audio, so this feature extraction process must to flatten the time-series component into a static form of data.
+This is achieved by representing audio in the time-frequency domain.
 Each sample is normalized to a length of 500 miliseconds and passed into a Short-time Fourier Transform with a window of 512 and hop size of 128, returning a representation of audio as an array of amplitudes for 2 channels, 176 frames of audio, 257 frequency bins.
 This shape is partially determined by hardware contraints.

 While amplitude data is important, this data is by nature skewed towards lower frequencies which contain more intensity.
 To account for this, a few things are done.
 First, after extracting channel amplitudes, the tensor of data is scaled to be between 0 and 100.
 The data is then passed through a noise threshold where all values under 10e-10 are set to zero.
 This normalized, noise gated amplitude information is then converted into a logarithmic, decibal scale, which describes percieved loudness instead of intensity, displaying audio information in a more uniform way relative to the entire frequency spectrum.
 This data is then finally scaled to be between -1 and 1, representative of the output the model creates using the hyperbolic tangent activation function.